 The site boasts of beautiful rock formations and amazingly blue waters.

-Aside from cliff diving, there’s a small cave with a mini pool, where you can swim inside.
+Aside from cliff diving, there’s a small cave that has a mini pool that you can swim inside.

 If you’re not up for a cliff driving, you can still enjoy Kuding-Kuding Point by taking in the gorgeous site or simply hang out over the raft below the cliff.